1

 Page 18

 Interview with historian Hangodi László on the role of brothels in the Western Hungarian town of Tapolca in the first half of the 20th century.
 Discussed at some length is the phenomenon of the brothel as the place where boys (the age of 17 is mentioned) acquired their first sexual experience.
 Prices for services, clientele, locations, management, region served - are also covered.
-Interview by Grozdits Károly
+Interview by Grozdits Károly.

 Page 22